Summary: Traversed by the Milyerra Road Fire Trail, a large, tesselated rock platform contains a number of weathered engravings

 Fish

-AWAT4858 LR Milyerra Trail - main site
+AWAT4858 LR Milyerra Trail Aboriginal Site (main site)

 Woman

-AWAT4884 LR Milyerra Trail - main site
+AWAT4884 LR Milyerra Trail Aboriginal Site (main site)

 A woman with "rounded breasts projecting outwards" who is holding a "short and narrow returning boomerang".